Listen to Jesus, the Son of God

 This brief reflection was written by Fr.
 Njoku Canice Chukwuemeka, C.S.Sp.
 He is a Catholic Priest and a member of the Congregation of the Holy Spirit (Spiritans).
-He is a missionary in Puerto Rico, the island of enchantment.
-He is the Chancellor of the Dioceses of Fajardo-Humacao, Puerto Rico; the Parish Priest of Parroquia la Resurrección del Senor, Canóvanas, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
+He is a missionary in Puerto Rico.
+He is the Parish Priest of Parroquia la Resurrección del Senor, Canóvanas, and the Major Superior of the Congregation of the Holy Spirit (Spiritans), Circumscription of Puerto Rico and the Dominican Republic.
+Fr.
+Canice is a member of the Academy of Homiletics.
 For more details and comments contact him at firstname.lastname@example.org, email@example.com.

 Peace be with you!